1965 NFL Championship Game

 The 1965 NFL Championship Game was the 33rd championship game for the National Football League (NFL), played on January 2, 1966, at Lambeau Field in Green Bay, Wisconsin.
-This was the first NFL championship game played in January, televised in color, and the last one played before the Super Bowl era.
+This was the first NFL championship game played in January, as well as the first televised in color and the last played prior to the Super Bowl era.
+It would be staged four more times as a qualifier for the Super Bowl before being replaced with the NFC championship game post-merger.

 The game matched the Eastern Conference champion Cleveland Browns (11–3), the defending NFL champions, and the Green Bay Packers (10–3–1) of the Western Conference.
 A week earlier, the Packers defeated the Baltimore Colts in a tiebreaker Western Conference playoff at Lambeau Field, while the Browns were idle.
 The Packers were making their first appearance in the championship game in three years, since their consecutive wins in 1961 and 1962.
 Green Bay was relegated to the third place Playoff Bowl the previous two seasons, with a victory over the Browns and a loss to the St. Louis Cardinals.